CVE-2017-5638: New Remote Code Execution (RCE) Vulnerability in Apache Struts 2

-Since the exploit to this vulnerability relies on manipulating the Content-Type header, Imperva customers were able to detect and block the attacks even before the vulnerability was made public (with zero-day detection in SecureSphere Web Application Firewall) using the long existing “Unauthorized Request Content Type” rule (see Figure 2).
+Since the exploit to this vulnerability relies on manipulating the Content-Type header, Imperva customers were able to detect and block the attacks even before the vulnerability was made public (with zero-day detection mechanisms in SecureSphere WAF and Incapsula WAF) using the long existing “Unauthorized Request Content Type” rule (see Figure 2).

 The Content-Type header field is used to specify the format of information being sent, so that the receiving application will know how to handle it.
 In HTTP requests, the “Unauthorized Request Content-Type” rule is triggered when either the Content-Type cannot be correctly established according to the RFC or when the Content-Type is identified as an unauthorized type.

 Although this attack was detected by our zero-day detection mechanism, Imperva provided targeted mitigation to its clients a few hours after the vulnerability was released.
 While the new designated mitigation immediately caught new attacks, we had already registered attacks based on our zero-day detection rules eight (8) hours earlier.
 An official exploit was made public on March 7th, one day after the vulnerability was announced.

 Figure 2: SecureSphere zero-day detection rules triggered upon Apache Struts attack